in

 More Tips and Instructions When Cleaning Teak Countertops:

 Teak types of kitchen countertops may be cleaned with commercial or homemade cleaning solutions.
-Aggressive chemical cleansers can practically melt teak, thus you must start with something gentle.
+Aggressive chemical cleansers can practically melt the surface, thus you must start with something gentle.

-If you feel you need something a little more powerful, be sure that the chemicals are suitable to be used on teak.
-If the teak has already been covered with a sealer or varnish, you can use a wood stripper to dissolve it before cleaning.
+If you feel you need something a little more powerful, be sure that the chemicals are suitable to be used.
+If the surface has already been covered with a sealer or varnish, you can use a wood stripper to dissolve it before cleaning.

 Three popular and simple DIY cleaning solutions are: